tizianotenaglia/IAM-LAB-SC300/IAM Project Entra ID/1 Set up domain and users/1.4 Users & Groups & AU/2-AU.md

 # Administrative Units (AU) for scoped delegation

-## What is an Administrative Unit

-An Administrative Unit (AU) is a container object in Microsoft Entra ID that can hold users, groups, or devices.
+An Administrative Unit is a container object in Microsoft Entra ID that can hold users, groups, or devices.
 Its purpose is to restrict the scope of an admin role to only the resources inside that container, instead of the entire tenant.
 Without an AU, assigning a role like User Administrator gives that person control over every user in the organization; with an AU, the same role can be scoped down